 - On-demand generators automatically power on to bring electricity to our office areas during a power outage.
 This helps the company continue to run when electrical service is interrupted.

 Reduce, Reuse, Recycle

-- Company-wide recycling of cardboard, plastic, glass, paper and batteries reduces our amount of waste.
-Team members are encouraged to bring in recyclable waste from home that is not handled by their municipalities.
+- Company-wide recycling of cardboard, plastic and batteries reduces our amount of waste.

 - An industrial trash compactor reduces non-recyclable trash volume.